seperman/deepdiff/deepdiff/deephash_doc.rst

     >>> DeepHash(obj2)[obj2]
     34150898645750099477987229399128149852

-Note that by default DeepHash will ignore string type differences.
-So if your strings were bytes, you would still get the same hash:
+Note that by default DeepHash will include string type differences.
+So if your strings were bytes:
     >>> obj3 = {1: 2, b'a': b'b'}
     >>> DeepHash(obj3)[obj3]
+    64067525765846024488103933101621212760

+But if you want the same hash if string types are different, set ignore_string_type_changes to True:
+    >>> DeepHash(obj3, ignore_string_type_changes=True)[obj3]
     34150898645750099477987229399128149852

-But if you want a different hash if string types are different, set ignore_string_type_changes to False:
-    >>> DeepHash(obj3, ignore_string_type_changes=False)[obj3]
-    64067525765846024488103933101621212760

-On the other hand, ignore_numeric_type_changes is by default False.
+ignore_numeric_type_changes is by default False too.
     >>> obj1 = {4:10}
     >>> obj2 = {4.0: Decimal(10.0)}
     >>> DeepHash(obj1)[4] == DeepHash(obj2)[4.0]
     False

+But by setting it to True, we can get the same hash.
     >>> DeepHash(obj1, ignore_numeric_type_changes=True)[4] == DeepHash(obj2, ignore_numeric_type_changes=True)[4.0]
     True